← Back to Blog

 Analyst time (~2 hr/mo at $90/hr loaded)−2,160

-Effective Tier 2 (small-client) gross margin−1,000
+Effective Tier 2 (small-client) gross margin−5,660

-1. Move 200-seat clients to Tier 1 ($3/user/year, quarterly campaigns, automated reporting): revenue drops to $600 but analyst time drops to ~30 minutes per quarter (~$180/year).
-Now: $600 + $500 setup − $360 − $180 − $180 = $380 gross margin.
+2. Move 200-seat clients to Tier 1 ($3/user/year, quarterly campaigns, automated reporting) and pass the meter through.
+Revenue $600 + $500 setup − $720 analyst time (~$60/hr at 1 hr/mo) = $380 gross margin.
 Thin but positive, and the client renews automatically because their auditor demands it.

 The renewal mechanics no one talks about

 Most MSSP product lines have a renewal-rate problem.
-Endpoint detection, SOC monitoring, vulnerability scanning — clients churn out when budget tightens or a competitor underbids you on a renewal.
+Endpoint detection, SOC monitoring, vulnerability scanning: clients churn out when budget tightens or a competitor underbids you on a renewal.
 Phishing simulation is structurally different.

 • The auditor demands it.
-SOC 2 Type II, HIPAA Security Rule, PCI DSS 12.6, ISO 27001 A.7.2.2, NIST CSF PR.AT — every framework your clients comply with explicitly requires periodic security awareness training.
+SOC 2 Type II, HIPAA Security Rule, PCI DSS 12.6, ISO 27001 A.7.2.2, NIST CSF PR.AT: every framework your clients comply with explicitly requires periodic security awareness training.
 The client cannot drop the line item without a control-failure finding at their next audit.

 • The cyber-insurance carrier demands it.
 Since 2022, every major cyber-insurance carrier has added phishing simulation and user training as a required control on policy renewals.
 Dropping it means a higher premium or a denied claim, both of which cost the client more than the SAT line item.